pwnz22/pwnz22/README.md

 🔧 **What I do:**

-- Backend development with **Laravel / Python / Node / Puppeteer / Selenium** (including REST API, authentication, custom modules, validation, and CI/CD)
+- Backend development with **Laravel / Python / Nodejs** (including REST API, authentication, custom modules, validation, and CI/CD)
 - Frontend with **Vue 3 / InertiaJS / TailwindCSS**
 - Development of admin panels, CRMs, and marketplaces
 - Integration with external APIs and payment systems